vraelian/Testing/meta/ARCHITECTURAL_DECISIONS.md

 * **Status**: Accepted (2025-10-30)
 * **Context**: The previous economic model used two separate forces to calculate price changes from player trades: an immediate `availabilityEffect` (from stock changes) and a delayed `pressureEffect` (a direct player penalty).
 This created a "double-dip," was logically redundant, and hard to tune.
-* **Decision**: The `pressureEffect` was removed from the price calculation entirely.
-The `availabilityEffect` (the core supply/demand force) is now the *sole* driver of player-initiated price changes.
-To prevent same-day abuse, this `availabilityEffect` is now delayed by 7 days, inheriting the delay logic from the old `pressureEffect`.
+* **Decision**: The immediate `availabilityEffect` (the force based on stock levels) was removed from the price calculation entirely.
+The `pressureEffect` (the force derived from `marketPressure` set by player trades) is now the *sole* driver of player-initiated price changes.
+To prevent same-day abuse, this `pressureEffect` is now delayed by 7 days (inheriting the delay logic from the old `availabilityEffect`).
 The strength of this effect was also tuned to `0.50` to make it a viable core gameplay loop.
 * **Consequences**:
-    * **Pro**: Simplifies the economic model to a single, clean cause-and-effect (supply change -> delayed price change).
+    * **Pro**: Simplifies the economic model to a single, clean cause-and-effect (trade -> delayed price change).
     * **Pro**: Eliminates the "double-dip," making the market's reaction more logical and easier to balance.
     * **Pro**: Still achieves the primary goal of preventing same-day/same-visit market manipulation.
     * **Pro**: The `marketPressure` variable is retained for its non-price-related logic (influencing `targetStock` in replenishment), maintaining system integrity.